cmu-phil/tetrad-fx/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md

 [A lot of the boilerplace code here was done by ChatGPT and GitHub's Copilot.
 Everything' been cross-checked.]

+TODO FOR THE FIRST DRAFT BY THE END OF SEPTEMBER, AFTER WHICH WE WILL STOP AND DECIDE WHETHER TO CONTINUE:

+1. Make a Knowledge editor and persist knowledge.
+1. Write names of dataset/graphs/etc tabs used to generate new tabs in the Notes.

 Goals of first draft.
 (These are not in any particular order.)

 * Allow the user to load datasets.